cosminstr/role-confusion/README.md

 # Role confusion as prompt injection follow-up

+Finding a role feature in GPT-OSS-20b.
-My attempt at overcoming the ideas presented in https://role-confusion.github.io/
+My attempt at overcoming the ideas presented in <https://role-confusion.github.io/>